 He is giving us permission to request boldly in the things that will glorify God.

 Not only that, but I believe by our not asking, it reveals a lack of faith and true concern for glorifying God by helping others believe.

-May I approach the throne with my friend’s husband who isn’t a believer, begging in Jesus’ name to come make himself known in a way only he can.
-May I pray in Jesus’ name that when the time is right, he’ll convict my children of their need for Jesus.
+May I approach the throne with my friend’s husband who isn’t a believer, begging in Jesus’ name to come make Himself known in a way only He can.
+May I pray in Jesus’ name that when the time is right, He’ll convict my children of their need for Jesus.
 May I pray in Jesus’ name that I will be able to see opportunities to love someone in my path.
-May I pray in Jesus’ name that he will sustain my mom who has cancer so she can continue to serve him and glorify him in her life.
-May I pray in Jesus’ name that he search my heart and reveal any sin of which I’m unaware.
+May I pray in Jesus’ name that He will sustain my friend who has cancer so she can continue to serve Him and glorify Him in her life.
+May I pray in Jesus’ name that He search my heart and reveal any sin of which I’m unaware.

 I think many of us have gotten shy with our prayers because we don’t pray with kingdom significance in mind.
 So our prayers are “safe” prayers.
 Not bold prayers that show a faith in Jesus to do great works – greater works – in the lives of those around us.

 May I be bolder in prayers with kingdom significance.
 How about you?